PygmalionAI/data-toolbox/README.md

   --max-length MAX_LENGTH
                         The number of tokens (exact or approximate depending on settings) to cap conversations to.
 Set to -1 (default) to disable.
   --seed SEED           The seed to use when applying random chance to anything.
+  --verbose             Enable verbose logging (warning: will fill up your terminal!)
 ```

 **TODO: Further explanation of these options**